CiscoDevNet/iOAM/README.md

-# In-band OAM (iOAM)
+# In-Situ OAM (IOAM)

-In-band OAM (or "in situ OAM") is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network.
-In-band OAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.
+In-situ OAM (sometimes also referred to as inband OAM, which was the term originally used before IETF chose "in-situ OAM" for the technology) is an implementation study to record operational information in the packet while the packet traverses a path between two points in the network.
+In-situ OAM is to complement current out-of-band OAM (sometimes also called "active" OAM) mechanisms based on ICMP or other types of probe packets.

 # Overview

-"In-band" OAM describes an approach to record OAM and telemetry information within the data packet while the data packet traverses a network or a particular network domain.
-The term "in-band" refers to the fact that the OAM and telemetry data is carried within data packets rather than being sent within packets specifically dedicated to OAM.
-In-band OAM mechanisms, which are sometimes also referred to as embedded network telemetry are a current topic of discussion.
+"In-situ" OAM describes an approach to record OAM and telemetry information within the data packet while the data packet traverses a network or a particular network domain.
+The term "in-situ" refers to the fact that the OAM and telemetry data is carried within data packets rather than being sent within packets specifically dedicated to OAM.
+In-situ OAM mechanisms, which are sometimes also referred to as embedded network telemetry are a current topic of discussion.
 In-band network telemetry has been defined for [P4].
 The SPUD prototype [SPUD] uses a similar logic that allows network devices on the path between endpoints to participate explicitly in the tube outside the end-to-end context.
-Even the IPv4 route-record option defined in [RFC0791] can be considered an in-band OAM mechanism.
-In-band OAM complements "out-of-band" mechanisms such as ping or traceroute, or more recent active probing mechanisms, as described in [I-D.lapukhov-dataplane-probe].
+Even the IPv4 route-record option defined in [RFC0791] can be considered an in-situ OAM mechanism.
+In-situ OAM complements "out-of-band" mechanisms such as ping or traceroute, or more recent active probing mechanisms, as described in [I-D.lapukhov-dataplane-probe].
 In-band OAM mechanisms can be leveraged where current out-of-band mechanisms do